 In 1987 the Shell Seekers was published.
 It is a story set in London and Cornwall between World War II and the present, about the Keeling family, and of the passions and heartbreak that have held them together for three generations.
 It is to some extent based on her own life - we know this from an interview with the New York Times Book Review where she said that if she'd died the day after writing it, everyone would know exactly what happened in her own life.

 She was created an Officer of the British Empire (O.B.E.) in 2002.

-The works of Rosamunde Picher are particularly popular in Germany and many have ben made into TV films by ZDF television.
+The works of Rosamunde Pilcher are particularly popular in Germany and many have been made into TV films by ZDF television.
 In fact at the time of writing another of her novels is being filmed here in Cornwall.

 The Shell Seekers - 1998 was filmed at Lands End, Lamorna Cove and Marazion and starred Angela Lansbury and Patricia Hodge.

 Coming Home- 1998 mini series filmed in Lelant, Prideaux Place, Marazion and Penzance.
 Starring Peter O'Toole and Joanna Lumley.

 Nancherrow - 1999 sequel to Coming Home.
 Filmed in Chapel Porth, Wheal Coates, Towan Head Newquay, Bodmin and Wenford Railway.
 Starring Susan Hampshire and Patrick Macnee.

 Rosamunde has lived in Invergowrie, Dundee (Scotland) for some time now and number of her novels are set in the area.